 What is Housing Selection?

 Housing Selection is the process by which students select their apartment and roommates for the upcoming year.
-This process involves submitting an online application via the UMBC housing application, accepting an offer, paying a $200 reservation fee, and e-signing the licensing documents (including all financial paperwork, guarantor forms, and meningitis waivers).
-Additional information regarding the housing selection process at UMBC can be found by visiting the University’s webpage here.
+This process involves submitting an online application via the UMBC housing application, accepting an offer, paying a $200 reservation fee, and e-signing the licensing documents (including all financial paperwork, guarantor forms, and meningitis waivers) via DocuSign.
+Please check out UMBC Residential Life’s application page for more information.

 What are the eligibility requirements for living at Walker Avenue Apartments?

 To qualify for residency at Walker Avenue Apartments, students need to be in good standing at University of Maryland, Baltimore County for the entire term of the license.
 Undergraduate students are required to have 39 credits recognized by UMBC prior to applying at Walker Avenue.
 All residents must be enrolled full-time at UMBC.
 Undergraduates must be enrolled in at least 12 credits.
 Graduates must be enrolled in at least 9 credits.
 Any outstanding balances with Walker Ave Apartments or UMBC must be below $250, or a financial hold will be placed on the student’s account and they will not be able to participate in the application process until the balance is resolved.
 Fifth-year UMBC students and Graduate students may only choose Walker as their on-campus housing option, as they are not eligible to live in other halls on campus.

 How do I apply?

 *Reservation fees are payable by check, money order, or credit card made out to “Walker Avenue Apartments.”
 Electronic transactions will incur a 2.5% processing fee.

 I have questions about the Housing Selection process.